JMSPere/JMSPere/README.md

 - 👋 Hi, I’m @JMSPere, I am 25 years old and I am into music, videogames and software development either in backend or games.
 - 👀 I’m interested in software developing projects, specially those regarding games or backend development.
-- 🌱 I've worked with C/C++ (even though most of it was pure C), Java and more recently with C# and .NET (both with Framework and Core) as well as SQL and Redis.
+- 🌱 I've worked with C/C++ (even though most of it was pure C), Java and with C# and .NET (both with Framework and Core) as well as SQL and Redis.
+- I am currently working as a software developer in .NET Framework 4.8.
+Getting the hang of WPF and MVVM.